How we look at sculpture is more than what we see, but rather how we feel about it.

 After moving to Colorado in 2005, Betti worked for the bronze sculptor Dee Clements creating fine art bronze sculptures for galleries and public art memorials.
 It was here that Betti learned all of the techniques used in the bronze business and soon had all of the skills necessary to run his own sculpture business.

-In 2009, he created his first large scale public art sculpture honoring the workers of Hoover Dam.
-The sculpture “Puddler’s Break”, located in Boulder City, Nevada catapulted him into creating large scale bronze monuments and memorials.
+In 2009, he permanently installed his first large scale public art sculpture honoring the workers of Hoover Dam in Boulder City, Nevada.
+The sculpture “Puddler’s Break” helped to launch his career into creating large scale bronze monuments and memorials.
 He has since built large scale figurative bronze monuments in Iowa, Nebraska, Colorado, Louisiana, California and Ohio.

-Betti divides his time between creating monumental commissioned work, specifically military sculptures, smaller bas relief and table top bronzes as well as freelance sculpting work.
+Betti divides his time between creating monumental commissioned work, bas relief and table top bronzes.
 He is currently in the process of working on life size bronze military sculptures for American Veterans Park in West Point, NE.